BohdanOrlov/iOS-Developer-Roadmap/README.md

 ## How to contribute
 Submit a pull request with additional topics and/or study matterials or throw ideas at me on Twitter [![Twitter URL](https://img.shields.io/twitter/url/https/twitter.com/kamranahmedse.svg?style=social&label=@bohdan_orlov)](https://twitter.com/bohdan_orlov)

+## TODO
+- [ ] content file with topics and materials
+- [ ] ability to generate README.md from the content file
+- [ ] ability to generate Roadmap tree image from the content file

 ## License